-Step 3: Check around the wheels.
-The wheels can be the source of the noise in a variety of ways, two of which are the axles and the brake rotors.
+Check around the wheels.
+The wheels can be the source of the noise, with two potential problems being the axles and the brake rotors.

 If you have recently had any damage to your car, then you may have a bent axle, which results in uneven tire contact and shaking.

 The brake rotors could also be the source of the vibration.
 If they are somehow warped, then it can cause noise when interacting with the other brake parts.